twc-openstack/puppet-rge/README.md

 ## Overview

-Helps prevent reboots except when you want them to occur
+This module helps you to prevent reboots except when you want them to occur.

 ## Module Description